hariharen9/localseek/README.md

 - Instant model switching
 - Lightweight and non-intrusive design

+### 🌟 AdvancedFeatures

+**Chat History**: Automatically saves your conversations for later review and continue where you left off **Context Menu Integration**: Right-click on any code snippet and select "Send to LocalSeek Chat" to instantly send it to the chat for context-aware assistance.

 ### 🔒 Local Processing Advantages

 - **Enhanced Privacy**: Your conversations never leave your computer